Tips for International Students, Scholars

 Will you look for off-campus housing?
 By doing a thorough apartment search and being very selective about both the apartment and the landlord, you can prevent many potential housing problems.

-Unless it is in a large apartment complex that is professionally managed, we DO NOT recommend that you rent an apartment without seeing it first.
+Unless it is in a large apartment complex that is professionally managed, we DO NOT recommend renting an apartment without seeing it first.
 Choosing a place to live is one of the most important decisions you will make when you come to Buffalo.
 Please be careful!

-Here are some helpful steps to follow as you search for off-campus housing:
+Here are some steps to follow as you search for off-campus housing:

 Step 1: Do Some Research on Available Housing

 There are many websites where you can find advertisements (“ads”) for apartments.
-The problem with these websites is that the apartments do not have to pass any inspection before they are listed.
+The problem with most of these websites is that the apartments do not have to pass any inspection before they are listed.
 Therefore, while some of the apartments may be in good condition and in safe neighborhoods, others may be in poor condition and in unsafe neighborhoods.

 We strongly advise you to find out the location of the potential housing in relation to UB’s North and South Campuses by checking this map.

 We also strongly advise you to research potential housing by

 finding out the crime rate in the neighborhood.
 To do so, please visit crimereports.com.